Skip to main content

 Should a Remediation Plan not be submitted within the required timeframe or the requirements still not have been met within the 3-month remediation period, the GLA may withhold both drawdown of existing funding allocations, and any future allocations of funding.

 • The Mayor’s Good Work Standard brings together employment best practice.
-To meet the standard, large organisations must meet 85% of a list of requirements, within four ‘pillars’ (fair pay and conditions, workplace wellbeing, skills and progression and diversity and recruitment).
+To meet the standard, large organisations must meet 85 per cent of a list of requirements, within four ‘pillars’ (fair pay and conditions, workplace wellbeing, skills and progression and diversity and recruitment).

 • The Mayor’s Supporting Diversity Handbook is a tool for advocacy, communication and action on the barriers to equality diversity and inclusion (EDI).
 It brings together research, examples of leadership and recommendations that can be applied at all career stages.